gowww/router/README.md

 #### Regular expressions

-If a parameter must match an exact pattern (number only, for example), you can also set a [regular expression](https://golang.org/pkg/regexp/syntax) constraint just after the parameter name and another `:`:
+If a parameter must match an exact pattern (digits only, for example), you can also set a [regular expression](https://golang.org/pkg/regexp/syntax) constraint just after the parameter name and another `:`:

 ```Go
 rt.Get(`/users/:id:^\d+$`, http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {